Qt for macOS

 Build Environment

-The build environment on macOS is defined entirely by the Xcode version used to build your application.
-Xcode contains both a toolchain (compiler, linker, and other tools), and a macOS platform-SDK (headers and libraries).
+The build environment for macOS is provided by Apple's Xcode application, which includes both the toolchain (compiler, linker, and other tools), and the macOS platform-SDK (headers and libraries) that you build and link against.
 Together these define how your application is built.

 Target Platforms